plone/documentation/docs/classic-ui/tinymce-customization.md

 }
 ```

-You can also exclude certain URLs from beeing sandboxed.
-The option is:
+You can also exclude certain URLs from being sandboxed as follows.

 ```JSON
 {